 State Guide

-Illinois offers expungement and sealing under the Criminal Identification Act (20 ILCS 2630/5.2).
-Learn who qualifies, waiting periods, the Clean Slate provisions, and how the process works.
+Illinois offers expungement and sealing under the Criminal Identification Act.
+Learn eligibility, waiting periods, and Clean Slate provisions.

 State Guide

-Florida offers both sealing under § 943.059 and expungement under § 943.0585, and the process is more involved than most states.
-Learn about the FDLE certificate requirement, the lifetime one-shot rule, and what each remedy actually accomplishes.
+Florida offers both sealing and expungement with strict eligibility rules.
+Learn the FDLE certificate requirement, one-shot rule, and how each works.

 State Guide

-Texas offers two distinct forms of record relief — expunction and nondisclosure — with very different eligibility rules and outcomes.
-This guide explains both tracks clearly so you know which one may apply to your situation.
+Texas offers expunction and nondisclosure with different eligibility rules and outcomes.
+Learn which track applies to your situation.

 State Guide